Ouxsoft/LHTML/docs/README.md

 February 2020 Edition

 ## Introduction
-Living Hypertext Markup Language 5 (LHTML5) was adapted, over the subsequent years, to describe a standard for web servers to store and build flexible dynamic HTML5 documents.
-HTML is a standard for describing content for the web browser.
-LHTML is a standard for communicating pages between all web stakeholder.
-The language is intentionally considerate communication between:
+Living Hypertext Markup Language 5 (LHTML5) was adapted, over the subsequent years, to describe a standard for web servers to store and flexibly build dynamic HTML5 documents.

- + Backend developer;
- + Template designers;
- + Search indexes;
- + Frontend developers;
- + UX/UI designers;
- + WYSIWYG users; and
- + Web browser.

-LHTML5 uses a syntax that is similar to HTML5; it's as if the elements and attributes you wished HTML5 had were there.
-This help keep it simple as there is no need to learn another syntax.
-Rather than becoming an obstacle.
-This syntax layer serves as instruction for the LHTML5 parser.
-Mainly, they are used to instantiate modules which replace their origin with rendered content.
+LHTML5 syntax is similar to HTML5, which is a standard that describes content for the web browser, except that LHTML5 enables stakeholders to communicate through the presence of modular elements and attributes.
+These elements serve as instructions to instantiate modules, perform coordinated logic, and replace their origin with the rendered content.
+Anyone with knowledge of HTML5 should find LHTML5 simple to learn as there are only a few extra concepts.
+Let's dive right in.

 ### Copyright notice
 Copyright (c) 2017-present Matthew Heroux